 Brooklyn Estate Litigation

-With 2,648,771 residents in 97 square miles, Brooklyn is the most populous borough in New York City.
-It sits along the border of Queens and west Long Island.
-Home to countless attractions such as the Brooklyn Bridge, the Brooklyn Botanic Garden, and the Barclays Center, Brooklyn is also known for its multiple trendy neighborhoods, such as Williamsburg and Dumbo.
-The median age in Brooklyn is 33 years, but its residents can be involved in estate planning issues and disputes at any point in their lives.
-Estate-related disagreements, particularly those leading to litigation, can become emotionally heated.
-If you have concerns that an estate dispute you are involved in may escalate, Brooklyn estate litigation lawyer Jules Haas can help you assess your legal options.
-Our firm handles estate litigation for all potential parties: spouses, next of kin, beneficiaries, executors, estate representatives, and fiduciaries.
+Brooklyn residents may be involved in disputes about estates at any point in their lives.
+Disagreements related to wills and trusts particularly those leading to litigation, can become emotionally heated and bring up old feuds and bad feelings.
+If you have concerns that an estate dispute you are involved in may escalate, Brooklyn estate litigation lawyer Jules Haas can help you assess your legal options and represent you.
+Mr. Haas has more than 40 years of experience handling estate litigation for all potential parties: spouses, next of kin, beneficiaries, executors, estate representatives, and fiduciaries.

 Estate Litigation

 When someone dies having conducted proper estate planning, wills or trusts may govern disposition of property.
-Estate litigation can include will or trust contests.
+Estate litigation encompasses will or trust contests.
 These are proceedings to challenge the validity of testamentary instruments.
 They may be brought for a variety of reasons, including the testator’s alleged incompetence, fraud, incapacitation, forgery, failure to meet formalities in execution, or undue influence.
-For example, if the testator made a will after already suffering dementia and left everything to a caregiver instead of beloved family members, this could be the basis for a will contest.
+For example, if a Brooklyn testator made a will after already suffering dementia and left his brownstone to a live-in caregiver instead of beloved family members, this could be the basis for a will contest on the grounds of undue influence.
+Or for another example, if it’s discovered that the signature on the will is forged, this would also be a basis for a will contest.

 In order to have standing to bring a will contest, you need to have a pecuniary interest in the estate.
 Pecuniary interests are interests associated with money or finances.
 Generally, heirs that will receive less under a decedent’s will than they would if the decedent died intestate have a pecuniary interest sufficient to contest the will.
 Beneficiaries who will get less under the will than they would under a prior will also have standing to contest a will.
 If you have standing to contest a will, you can file objections in the Surrogate’s Court to prevent probate.